codder-sw/AI-Resume-Analytics-Engine/README.md

 ---

-# 📚 Learning Outcomes
+# 📚 What I Learned

-Through this project, I gained practical experience in:
+Through this project I gained practical experience in

 - Building scalable full-stack applications
-- Designing REST APIs
+- Designing REST APIs using FastAPI
-- Integrating Generative AI into real-world applications
+- Integrating Large Language Models through Groq API
 - Working with MongoDB Atlas
 - Prompt Engineering
+- File Upload Handling
-- Frontend-Backend Communication
+- Cloud Deployment
 - Environment Variable Management
-- Cloud Deployment
+- Frontend and Backend Integration

 ---

 # 🙏 Acknowledgement

-This project was developed as a learning-focused implementation.
+This project was built as a learning-focused implementation.

-I took inspiration and architectural reference from an open-source project to understand the overall workflow and system design.
-After studying the architecture, I recreated and implemented the application independently, including the frontend, backend integration, database setup, API communication, deployment, and AI workflow while using AI-assisted development tools to deepen my understanding of the technologies involved.
+I took architectural inspiration from an existing open-source project to understand the overall workflow and system design.
+After studying the architecture, I independently recreated the application, implementing the frontend, backend integration, database connectivity, deployment, and AI workflow while using AI-assisted development tools to deepen my understanding of the technologies involved.

+The objective of this project was to strengthen my understanding of full-stack development and practical AI integration through hands-on implementation.

 ---